jlyfshhh/homelab/README.md

 # Jlyfshhh's Homelab "loki"
-Why is your homelab named loki?
-Because its always acting up and causing issues.
+Why is your homelab named loki? **Because its always acting up and causing issues.**

 ## Overview

 Project status: **ALWAYS IN PROGRESS...**

-I am always tweaking things and findind cool new stuff to check out, so this changes weekly.
+I am always tweaking things and finding cool new stuff to check out, so this changes often.
-More information on what I am currently working on can be found in [the roadmap](#roadmap) below.
+More information on what I am currently working on (and what I plan to in the future) can be found in features section below.
+Just look for the 🚧

 ### Hardware

 ![Hardware](https://user-images.githubusercontent.com/57607562/192163044-b5e2a877-730e-480f-b086-0a09227a49eb.jpg)

+- Mini Rack
+    - 10 inch
+    - 9u
+- 12-port Patch Panel
 - Synology DS1520+: `loki`
     - CPU: `Intel Celeron J4125 Quad-Core @ 2.0GHz`
     - RAM: `8GB`